TECOLOGYxyz/FlowerTracking/text/ManuscriptDraft.md

 #
 ## Conclusion
 A paragraph about the ecological perspectives of being able to track the individual flowers (at scale).

+We have demonstrated that our tracking algorithm with the three tracking parameters and the subsequent filtering algorithm can substantially increase accuracy of the tracking of flowers despite the fact that they break the assumptions of general tracking methods.

 # Acknowledgements